 Medical Benefits

-You’re entitled to receive all necessary and reasonable medical care related to your workplace injury, including:
+You’re entitled to receive all necessary and reasonable medical care related to your work injury, including:

 - Emergency treatment